Since 2008, I’ve been using website brokers, marketplaces, and Facebook groups to buy content website assets.

 - Vetted deal flow

-- Deals are not made public unless a refundable 15% deposit is made
+- Deals are not made public unless proof of funds is shown

 - The buyer gets a due diligence period to verify assets